Substance Abuse Counselor Career Guide

 Is there a specialty for alcohol abuse counseling?

-Yes, there are specialized counselors who focus on providing alcohol counseling.
+Yes, some specialized counselors focus on providing alcohol counseling.
 In most cases, they will hold the same license as a professional counselor or substance abuse counselor.
 They may have had additional training specific to recognizing and treating alcohol addiction and related disorders, such as a postgraduate certificate or other formal training.

 References: